-We will be celebrating the School of Engineering undergraduate Class of 2023 with an in-person Commencement ceremony.
-It will be held in Gampel Pavilion on Saturday May 6, 2023 from 9am to 11am.
+We will be celebrating the College of Engineering undergraduate Class of 2024 with an in-person Commencement ceremony.
+It will be held in Gampel Pavilion on Saturday, May 4th, 2024 from 9am to 11am.
 Guest admission to the ceremony is by ticket only.
 Candidates for graduation do not need a ticket for admission to the ceremony.
 Eight (8) guest tickets are being allotted per candidate.

 In-person at Gampel Pavilion on the UConn Storrs Campus.

-Starting April 10th, eight (8) guest tickets per candidates are available for pick-up at the bookstore.
+Starting beginning of April, eight (8) guest tickets per candidates are available for pick-up at the bookstore.
 The ticket counter is on the second floor.
 If your guests live out of town we STRONGLY recommend you get the tickets to them long before Commencement Day.

 Lost tickets will NOT be replaced.

 There is no "Will Call" for commencement tickets - students are solely responsible for getting these to their guests.

 Additionally, we encourage candidates to only take the number of tickets they will actually use.

 Children four (4) and older will require a ticket to attend the ceremony.

 If you have additional family members and friends who are interested in watching but you do not have enough guest tickets, please let them know about the live streaming of our ceremonies.

 If you are a December 2023 graduate who is no longer local or a regional campus student, you may complete the 2024 Commencement Guest Tickets Request Form.
 (Form will be available mid-March).